 Men, women and children are fleeing opiod related persecution and corruption in their homelands including Guatemala, El Salvador, Honduras and Nicaragua.
 They often walk the entire way carrying small children and eluding gangs and cartels, surviving extreme weather conditions and finally facing deplorable conditions when they arrive at the border seeking sanctuary.

-"In their eyes, I see the struggles, violence and despair they've struggled through in their homelands and along the way, including genocide in Guatemala....the sadness at leaving parents, grandparents and family they may never see again to try to make better lives for their children," -All Relations United's Managing Director Lorelei Marie
+"In their eyes, I see the violence and despair they've struggled through in their homelands and on their long journeys to a safer destination with loved ones or sponsors in the U.S. Genocide in Guatemala, intimidation by cartels, human trafficking....the sadness at leaving parents, grandparents and family they may never see again to try to make better lives for their children."
+Lorelei Horse Stands Waiting, Managing Director

 We are a country of immigrants.
 Many of our ancestors and immigrants today came here because of persecution or poor living conditions in their homelands.
-Yet Native Americans have been persecuted, their land, way of life and culture destroyed despite many government treaties, all of which have been broken.
+Yet Native Americans have been persecuted, their land, way of life and culture destroyed despite many government treaties to the contrary, all of which have been broken.
 Because of this the people live in appalling conditions with little hope for improvement.

 Please watch the following video to better understand present day conditions and their origins: